BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/05_setup_zabbixserver.md

 ## 1) Installation | Prepare Server
 > [!NOTE]
-> The following instruction for the [zabbis-erver] only.
+> The following instruction for the [zabbis-server] only.

 ### Disable selinux
 ```sh